Configure single sign-on with SAML

 - Supported IdPs include but are not limited to PingIdentity, Okta, Microsoft Azure, Active Directory Federation Services, OneLogin, Optimal, and CA Siteminder

 - The IdP must be able to provide the

 Additional requirements for configuring SAML as an authentication scheme for single sign-on in Splunk Cloud

-- Splunk Cloud supports only IdPs that send a SHA-256 signature in SAML messages.
+- Splunk Cloud supports only IdPs that send a Secure Hash Algorithm 256-bit (SHA-256) signature in SAML messages.
 You are responsible for the SAML configuration of your IdP including the use of SHA-256 signatures.